top of page

 Will I be required to share my work?

-You will be expected to do one workshop/ public talk regarding your work and one online post on the official platform of the residency.
+You will be expected to do 1-2 workshops/ public talks regarding your work and one online post on the official platform of the residency.
 We may also do an informal interview with you about your creative process, which we would include as part of creative documentation.
 Other than these, no other sharing is required, although we of course encourage cohorts to share their work and processes with one another.

 Are there any deliverables at the end of my time there?